-Let these scriptures provide a solid foundation for your mentoring outreach
+Let these Bible verses provide a solid foundation for your mentoring outreach.

 - GOD’S PURPOSE FOR MENTORING